adrianolszewski/model-based-testing-hypotheses/README.md

 - when you perform Wald's testing on multiple parameters, then the distribution of the test statistic converges asymptotically with distribution to $\chi^2$.

 You'll also meet the name _Wald's_ in 3 contexts, when the Wald's approach is applied to
-- a single-parameter inference, e.g. when doing single comparison (contrast), and the degrees of freedom are known, you will see statistical packages reporting "Wald t".
+- a single-parameter inference (simple H0), e.g. when doing simple comparisons (contrasts), and the degrees of freedom are known, you will see statistical packages reporting "Wald t".
 If you look at the formula, it looks much like a single-sample t-test (nominator is the difference, denominator - standard deviation), but that's a different creature and don't confuse the two.
 It's rather "t ratio".
 It's t-distributed only under normal sampling distribution of the parameter.

 - a single-parameter inference, but the degrees of freedom aren't known (or are hard to guess) and assumed to be infinite.
 Then you will see statistical packages reporting "Wald z".
 You may find also "Wald chi2" - but that's the same, asymptotically $z^2 = \chi^2$.

-- a multi-pararameter (like in ANOVA) asymptotic (under infinite degrees of freedom) inference.
+- a multi-pararameter (like in ANOVA) asymptotic (under infinite degrees of freedom) inference employing composite H0.
 Then you will see statistical packages reporting "Wald chi2" or similar just "chi2".
 You may also find something like "Score chi2", which refers to Rao's approach to testing.

 ## What will you present in this repository?